simeononsecurity/simeononsecurity.ch/content/articles/what-is-sensitive-compartmented-information/index.en.md

 - **National Industrial Security Program Operating Manual (NISPOM)**: NISPOM is a set of **standards and procedures** that govern the safeguarding of classified information, including SCI, within the defense industry.
 It establishes the requirements for contractors and other organizations that handle classified information to ensure the protection of national security.
   - [NISPOM](https://www.federalregister.gov/documents/2020/12/21/2020-27698/national-industrial-security-program-operating-manual-nispom)

 - **Intelligence Community Directives (ICDs)**: ICDs are a series of directives that provide **policies, standards, and procedures** for the intelligence community.
-They cover a wide range of topics, including the handling and protection of SCI and other classified information.
+They cover many topics, including the handling and protection of SCI and other classified information.
 These directives ensure consistency and uniformity across the intelligence community in safeguarding sensitive information.
   - [Intelligence Community Directives](https://www.dni.gov/index.php/what-we-do/ic-related-menus/ic-related-links/intelligence-community-directives)

 Adherence to these regulations is monitored by oversight bodies such as the **Office of the Director of National Intelligence (ODNI)** and the **Defense Counterintelligence and Security Agency (DCSA)**.
 These bodies conduct inspections, audits, and investigations to ensure compliance with the established policies and procedures.
 They play a crucial role in maintaining the integrity and security of SCI throughout the government and defense industry.